List of songs recorded by the Beatles: Other released songs

 In addition to their main catalogue, over 100 songs that were recorded by the group have been released.
-The first release of new recordings was Live at the BBC in 1994, which features live performances of mostly cover songs that were recorded on various BBC Light Programme radio shows between 1963 and 1965.
+The first official release of new recordings after the band split up was Live at the BBC in 1994, which features live performances of mostly cover songs that were recorded on various BBC Light Programme radio shows between 1963 and 1965.
 Further recordings from these shows were released on On Air – Live at the BBC Volume 2 in 2013.
 The Beatles Anthology project in the 1990s featured rarities, outtakes and live performances across their entire career, along with the reunion songs "Free as a Bird" and "Real Love", which were recorded as demos by Lennon before his death in 1980 and completed by the surviving Beatles.
 Another demo, "Now and Then", was attempted during the Anthology project before being completed in 2023 using AI technology developed by Peter Jackson for The Beatles: Get Back.
 Further recordings have been released on various compilation albums and deluxe editions.